 Chip and Joanna Gaines Launch Target Line.
 No, You Don’t Need All 300 Items

-Everyone’s favorite HGTV couple Chip and Joanna Gaines announced some major news this week, and their fans are freaking out:
+Everyone’s favorite HGTV couple Chip and Joanna Gaines launched their new Target line this past Saturday, and yes, the internet is freaking out.

 Chip and Joanna Gaines’ New Target Line: What We Know So Far

-On Sept.13, the “Fixer Upper” stars announced their Magnolia brand will collaborate with Target to create the Hearth & Hand With Magnolia line.
-The line will feature home and lifestyle products that resemble the couple’s notable farmhouse style and will include tables, decor, giftables and seasonal staples.
+The “Fixer Upper” stars’ Hearth & Hand With Magnolia line features home and lifestyle products that resemble the couple’s notable farmhouse style and includes tables, decor, giftables and seasonal staples.

-Aside from being stylish, the Gaines and Target promise to keep items affordable for the everyday family.
-Target’s FAQ section says the 300-plus Hearth & Hand With Magnolia items will range from 99 cents to $129.99.
+Aside from being stylish, the Gaineses and Target promise to keep items affordable for the everyday family.
+Target’s FAQ section says the 300-plus Hearth & Hand With Magnolia items range from 99 cents to $129.99.
 It also promises that 90% of them will cost less than $25.

-Additionally, every purchase from the collection will help Magnolia donate time and assistance to local communities, as mentioned on the Target brand page.
+Additionally, every purchase from the collection helps the couple’s Magnolia brand donate time and assistance to local communities, as mentioned on the Target brand page.
 Magnolia will also donate money through its Magnolia Foundation to support organizations involved in orphan care, youth development, family housing and community restoration.

 Cute home decor that also fights the good fight?
 I dig it.

-How to Avoid Impulse Spending on This Stylish New Line
+How to Avoid Impulse Spending on the New Target Magnolia Line

 We’ve all heard the phrase, “One does not simply purchase only one item at Target.”
 And it’s true!
 Oftentimes, you walk in for toilet paper and somehow walk out with a cart full of items you didn’t know you needed.

-Although the retailer is making many of its prices cheaper, all those items do start to add up.
+Although Target is making many of its prices cheaper, all those items do start to add up.
 Throw this new line from Chip and Joanna into the mix and, well, things can unravel quickly.

 Look, I know it’s going to make your home even more chic than it already is and going to help some good causes, but don’t go throwing away all your money at it!
 Resist the temptation!